PoryDrive/PoryDriveFNN/README.md

 FNN networks under 1024 `layer_units` will train faster on the CPU than the GPU and vice-versa for networks of more than 1024 `layer_units`.
 Remove the `os.environ['CUDA_VISIBLE_DEVICES'] = '-1'` line (14) from [pred.py](pred.py) if you intend to use larger networks.

+I've trained a lot of models at this point and a most of the ones I liked are in [models_historical/original/ADAM](models_historical/original/ADAM) and are of varying sizes and topologies.
+There are also some [SGD models](models_historical/original/SGD) I liked. but after much experimenting I have finally settled on the Nesterov accelerated gradient being the best option to train with.
+An example of a small network trained with Nesterov would be `python3 train.py 4 384 32 nesterov 1`.

 ## input

 #### Input training data _(4-byte float32 per parameter)_